How Smoothwall stops your most distracting apps

 Apps, unlike websites, tend to run on languages uniquely their own, known as “protocols.”
 Traditional school filters can’t always translate new and emerging app protocols which allow many apps to circumvent first-level blocking attempts.

 Additionally, apps also run on different ports than web content, creating an additional layer of necessary monitoring for ad-hoc filters.
 When school filtering technology uses list-based blocking, innovative students can easily stay one step ahead.

 The solution?
-Comprehensive network filtering from Smoothwall.
+Comprehensive network filtering with Smoothwall Filter.